Fast food in China: Fast-food restaurants vs American fast food

 One reason that Chinese fast-food companies have not been successful in China is that Chinese food in general is already fast and convenient by nature.
-Chinese people are already used to fast, cheap food, but the exotic nature of American food makes it somewhat more desirable.
+Chinese people are already used to fast and cheap food.
 The second major reason is that McDonald's and KFC establishments in China have placed a massive emphasis on cleanliness to the point that customers would choose them over a Chinese fast-food counterpart.

 Use of coupons has also played a major role in American fast-food success over Chinese chains.
 While McDonald's and Kentucky's prices are not any cheaper than those of Chinese chains, coupons made their food much more affordable for poor people and increased brand recognition.
 By spreading coupons around and advertising cheaper deals to Chinese locals, McDonald's and KFC made themselves immediately noticeable to almost every person in urban Chinese settings.